Distributed Online Optimization for Multi-Agent Optimal Transport: Introduction

-In this work, we propose and investigate a scheme for large-scale optimal transport of multi-agent collectives based on a scalable, distributed online optimization.
+\textbf{Contributions.} In this work, we propose and investigate large-scale optimal transport of multi-agent collectives based on a scalable, distributed online optimization.
 Working with a reduction of the Kantorovich duality for metric costs conformal to the Euclidean metric, we note that the Kantorovich potential is almost everywhere differentiable and obtain a bound on the norm of its gradient.
-We then obtain an iterative scheme for optimal transport of probability measures based on Kantorovich duality, showing it to be equivalent to optimal transport along geodesics.
+We then obtain an stochastic process for optimal iterative transport of probability measures based on Kantorovich duality, showing it to be equivalent to optimal transport along geodesics, and establish convergence of the sequence of probability measures generated by the process to the target probability measure with respect to the topology of weak convergence.
 We propose a distributed primal-dual algorithm to be implemented online by the agents to obtain local estimates of the Kantorovich potential, which are then used as local objectives in a proximal algorithm for transport.
-In the continuous-time limit and as~$N \rightarrow \infty$, we derive a PDE-based flow for optimal transport, and obtain convergence results for an online implementation of the transport.
-The paper contributes not only to the vast literature on computational methods for the optimal transport problem, but also presents a novel scalable, distributed approach to multi-agent optimal transport addressing a longstanding concern in the research on multi-agent systems.
-A preliminary version of this work appeared in~\cite{VK-SM:18-cdc}.
+The paper contributes not only to the literature on computational methods for the optimal transport problem, but also presents a novel scalable, distributed approach to multi-agent optimal transport addressing a longstanding concern in the research on multi-agent systems.

-The paper is organized as follows: Section~\ref{sec:notation} introduces the notation and mathematical preliminaries used in the paper.
-Section~\ref{sec:Monge_Kantorovich} provides a brief description of the Monge and Kantorovich formulations of optimal transport.
-The multi-stage iterative transport scheme is introduced in Section~\ref{sec:iter_scheme_OT}.
-Section~\ref{sec:DOT} contains the main results in this paper, where we address the problem of distributed optimal transport.
-We conclude with a summary of this work and scope for future work in Section~\ref{sec:conclusion}.
+\textbf{Paper outline.} In Section~\ref{sec:prelims}, we introduce the notation and mathematical preliminaries underlying the results presented in the rest of the paper.
+Our goal in this paper is to design an iterative transport process relying entirely on distributed computation for the optimal transport of a multi-agent system towards a target probability measure.
+To this end, we first design in Section~\ref{sec:iterative_OT} an iterative process for optimally transporting a probability measure onto a target measure with respect to an underlying transport cost on the spatial domain.
+We then obtain in Section~\ref{sec:DOT} a distributed multi-agent optimal transport algorithm via a discretization of the transport process introduced in Section~\ref{sec:iterative_OT}, which is then followed by an investigation of the behavior of the algorithm in numerical simulations.
+We then conclude with a brief summary of our results in Section~\ref{sec:conclusion}.